 When we destroy personal information, we will use safeguards to prevent unauthorized parties from gaining access to that information during the process.

 7. We safeguard your information.

-New Life Prison Ministry will protect your personal information by safeguards that are appropriate to the sensitivity of that information.
+New Life Prison Ministries will protect your personal information by safeguards that are appropriate to the sensitivity of that information.

-Access to your personal information is restricted to New Life Prison Ministry agents, volunteers and authorized service providers who need it to do their job.
+Access to your personal information is restricted to New Life Prison Ministries agents, volunteers and authorized service providers who need it to do their job.

 We maintain appropriate technical and organizational safeguards to protect your personal information against loss, theft, unauthorized access, disclosure, copying use or modification.